Women's Air Derby: The race

 The aircraft also had to have horsepower "appropriate for a woman."
-Opal Kunz's 300-horsepower Travel Air was deemed to be "too fast for a woman to fly" (even though she owned and flew it), so she had to find a less powerful aircraft to race.
+Opal Kunz's 300 hp Travel Air was deemed to be "too fast for a woman to fly" (even though she owned and flew it), so she had to find a less powerful aircraft to race.

-The pilots, fourteen in the heavy plane class (with engines from 510 to 875 cubic in.) and six in the lighter class (275 to 510 cubic in.), took off from Santa Monica, California.
-Stops en route to Cleveland included San Bernardino, California; Yuma, Arizona; Phoenix, Arizona; Douglas, Arizona; El Paso, Texas; Pecos, Texas; Midland, Texas; Abilene, Texas; Fort Worth, Texas; St. Louis, Missouri; and Cincinnati, Ohio.
-At each stop, the pilots often overnighted for refueling, repairs, media attention and dinner banquets.
+The pilots, fourteen in the heavy plane class (with engines from 510 to 875 cubic inches [8,357 to 14,339] cm^{3}]) and six in the lighter class (275 to 510 cubic inches [4,506 to 8,357 cm^{3}]), took off from Santa Monica, California.
+Stops en route to Cleveland, Ohio, included San Bernardino, California; Yuma, Phoenix, and Douglas, Arizona; El Paso, Pecos, Midland, Abilene, and Fort Worth, Texas; St. Louis, Missouri; and Cincinnati, Ohio.
+At each stop, the pilots often stayed overnight for refueling, repairs, media attention and dinner banquets.

 To keep all competing aircraft safely separated as they climbed to altitude, they were lined up in rows at the start of the race and took off at one-minute intervals, the lighter aircraft first.
 National Aeronautic Association official Joe Nikrent was the official timekeeper.
 Earhart had a stuck starter and had to return to the airfield, but repairs were made quickly, and she resumed flying.
 Later, "when Amelia damaged her propeller on the first leg of the journey, the race was held up until she could get it repaired," much to the annoyance of Pancho Barnes, who received no such consideration when she later crashed in Pecos, Texas.

-Marvel Crosson crashed in the Gila River Valley and was killed, apparently the victim of carbon monoxide poisoning.
+Marvel Crosson crashed in the Gila River Valley and was killed on August 19, apparently the victim of carbon monoxide poisoning.
 There was a public outcry demanding the race be canceled, but the pilots got together and decided the most fitting tribute would be to finish the derby.
 Blanche Noyes had to put out a fire that erupted in mid-air over Pecos, but continued on.
 (In the 2010 documentary Breaking Through the Clouds: The First Women's National Air Derby, Noyes, a non-smoker, explained that she found a cigarette butt in her baggage compartment.)
 Margaret Perry caught typhoid fever.
-Pancho Barnes crashed into a car that drove onto the runway as she was trying to land, wrecking her airplane, in Pecos, Texas, on August 22.
+Pancho Barnes crashed into a car that drove onto the runway as she was trying to land at Pecos on August 22, wrecking her airplane.
 Ruth Nichols also crashed.
 Claire Fahy's wing wires were eaten through, possibly sabotaged with acid; she withdrew from the race.

 An estimated 18,000 people gathered in Cleveland, Ohio, to greet the pilots at the end of the race.
 Louise Thaden finished the race first on August 26 and won the heavy class in a time of 20 hours, 19 minutes and 4 seconds.
 Phoebe Omlie won the light class in 25 hours, 12 minutes and 47.5 seconds.

 Ten pilots in the heavy class finished in the following order: